St. Xavier's University, Kolkata: History

-In 2011, the St. Xavier's College, Kolkata Alumni Association under its president, John Felix Raj, the principal of the college, devised Vision 2020, a ten-year plan which included the founding of St. Xavier's University, Kolkata.
-In 2012 the Chief Minister of West Bengal, Mamata Banerjee invited St. Xavier's College to open a university.
+In 2011, the St. Xavier's College, Kolkata Alumni Association under its president, Father John Felix Raj, the principal of the college, devised Vision 2020, a ten-year plan which included the founding of St. Xavier's University, Kolkata.
+In 2012, the Chief Minister of West Bengal, Mamata Banerjee invited St. Xavier's College to open a university.
 Land was purchased from the government in 2013 and the foundation stone was laid by Mamata Banerjee in December that year.
-The West Bengal Assembly unanimously approved of the opening of the university on 8 February 2017 and the Governor gave his assent to the university, on 16 January 2017.
+The West Bengal Legislative Assembly unanimously passed the St. Xavier's University, Kolkata Act 2016 on 15 December 2016 and the Governor gave his assent to the Act on 16 January 2017.